akshayKhot/akshaykhot.github.io/_posts/2021-9-22-modify-objects-in-place.md

 # {"3.0.2":{"gc":"disabled","time":9.42,"gc_count":0,"memory":"6412 MB"}}
 # {"3.0.2":{"gc":"disabled","time":0.01,"gc_count":0,"memory":"-2 MB"}}
 ```

-When you use `+=`, Ruby creates an intermediate string and assigns it to the original string after appending.

 - Modify Arrays in-place.
 Do not create a modified copy of the same array unless really necessary.